JGuilherme-aa1603/Calculadora-Front-end/README.md

 # A project to test my beginner skills

-It may contain errors or bugs as I am still learning, but I was very proud of the result.
+It may contain errors or bugs as **I am still learning**, but I was very proud of the result.

+*And sorry if this README have any writing error, I am Brazilian!*

 ## Small easter eggs